 CHO - AGM MOIR HOUSE CAPACITY 40 5PM TO 5:30PM Community Heritage Ontario's Annual General Meeting.
-All CHO members are encouraged to attend.
+CHO staff, volunteers, and members are encouraged to attend.

-SOCIAL TIME COMMISSARY 5PM TO 6:30PM Please take a moment for yourself to relax, to chat with your fellow attendees and reflect on the experience so far and to to just enjoy any of the many offerings Base31 and downtown Picton have to offer!
+SOCIAL TIME 5PM TO 6:30PM

+Please take a moment for yourself to relax, to chat with your fellow attendees and reflect on the experience so far and to to just enjoy any of the many offerings Base31 and downtown Picton have to offer!